kaliatech/website-kaliatech/src/content/blog/2020/20200521-gentleman-in-moscow.md

       <p class="quote">
         “Sometimes,” Nina clarified, “everybody tells you something because they are everybody.
 But why should one listen to everybody?
 Did everybody write the Odyssey?
 Did everybody write the Aeneid?”
-She shook her head then concluded definitively: “The only difference between everybody and nobody is all the shoes.
+She shook her head then concluded definitively: “The only difference between everybody and nobody is all the shoes.”
       </p>
     </div>
     <hr />